 Eastside Church Ministries

-Are you facing a challenge?
-Eastside’s Turning Point Ministry is designed to give you an extra level of support and offers short-term, confidential appointments to anyone “facing the twists and turns of life.”
-Turning Point is not professional counseling, but does offer hope in Christ, encouragement, and practical recommendations, including ministry and community referrals, tailored to your current concerns.
+These are challenging times, and Eastside’s Turning Point Ministry is here to give you an extra level of support.
+Turning Point is not professional counseling but does offer hope in Christ, encouragement, and practical recommendations, including ministry and community referrals, tailored to your current concerns.

-Appointments are available on Tuesdays with Eastside’s volunteer Turning Point Director, Ashley Willis (M.A.
+Appointments are available with our Turning Point Director, Ashley Willis (M.A.
 Pastoral Counseling).
-To schedule your confidential Tuesday appointment, please call the Eastside Church office at (757) 808-5304 between 9:00-11:30 a.m. any Tuesday, Wednesday, or Thursday.
+To schedule your confidential appointment, please email .

 We look forward to sharing God’s love with you through Turning Point.